HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Not all cancer types are staged with a TNM-based staging system, including hematological cancers like leukemias, multiple myeloma, and some lymphomas.
 Some specialized solid tumors like gynecologic tumors are staged using the FIGO (International Federation of Gynecology and Obstetrics) staging system.
 Other non-TNM staging systems include Rai, Binet, and Cottswold.
 The staging system should be represented with a code from the [CancerStagingMethodVS] value set, if available.

-Non-TNM staging results are represented using the profile [CancerStage].
+Non-TNM staging results are represented using the profile [CancerStageGroup].
 Prognostic factors related to the cancer stage group can be specified with the `Observation.derivedFrom` element.
 For example, a hemoglobin lab result which was evaluated in the  staging of chronic lymphocytic leukemia using the Binet staging system can be referenced under `Observation.derivedFrom` element.
 [This example of Binet staging](Observation-binet-stage-group-A.html) illustrates how this could be represented.

 ### Body Locations